 Pendragon Chambers are always interested in talking to potential new tenants who may be considering joining our existing practice groups or who may bring a new specialism.

 If you are interested in joining us, please e-mail firstname.lastname@example.org initially to determine whether or not there may be an opportunity for you.
 Once we have opened discussions with you, we will progress them to a conclusion as quickly as possible, and of course all this will be done in the utmost confidence.

 New pupillage opportunities will be advertised when available.

 Third Six Pupillages

-We welcome applications for third six pupillages, please forward applications in writing to Rebecca Mann, Pupillage Officer.
+We welcome applications for third six pupillages, please forward applications or informal enquiries by email to email@example.com

 A small number of Mini-Pupillages are available to suitable candidates who have already decided that they are pursuing a career at the Bar.
 Places are competitive.
 Mini-Pupillages are usually for a week although can be for 3 days by arrangement.
 Mini-pupils will be expected to be able to travel independently.
 It is a requirement that all mini-pupils sign a GDPR compliant confidentiality agreement and be appropriately dressed in dark business dress.
 Please carefully read the following document before applying: